vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 Our new data calling platform brings a lot of improvements, regarding performance, code efficiency, security and latency.
 Been a trully cloud based product, our services are deployed all over the globe, using the latest cloud technologies available to optimize our voice and video data flow.

-Despite all the changes and improvements we have done, we tryed as much as possible to keep those changes as transparent as possible to our customers, however, few changes will be needed, as described bellow.
+Despite all the changes and improvements we have done, we tried as much as possible to keep those changes as transparent as possible to our customers, however, few changes will be needed, as described bellow.

 ### **New Platform Integration Phase**